marcwimmer/wodoo/README.md

 # now open browser on http://localhost
 ```

-## Store settings not in ~/.odoo but local inside the current directory in .odoo
+## Store settings in ./odoo of source code

 This is excellent for jenkins jobs where different branches are tested.